ksu-cs-textbooks/cis301/content/6-chapter/6_2-existRules.md

       ∃ x P(x)
 ```

-Here is a simple example showing the syntax of the `∃i` rule in Logika:
+Here is a simple example showing the syntax of the `∃i` rule:

 ```text
 isHuman(Socrates) ⊢  ∃ x isHuman(x)